Dueling Analogs: Parodies

 Dueling Analogs has featured such games as Final Fantasy VII, The Smurfs, Mega Man, Karnov, Super Smash Bros. and Final Fantasy X-2.

+In 2011, Dueling Analogs created Portal Tetris, a parody game that combines elements of the video games Portal and Tetris.
+According to the author Sebastian Möring, gamers are unlikely to find the game enjoyable since it does not need gamer involvement and no longer retains the central challenge.
+Instead, he said, Portal Tetris is "thought-provoking" in encouraging gamers to imagine where portals could be positioned within Tetris and how that could be impact the gameplay.

 Awards and nominations

 Dueling Analogs has been nominated for two Web Cartoonists' Choice Awards.